joaovescudero/realmasteryMatch/README.md

 ## RealMastery Index
 We created RealMastery: a Player Effiency Rating for LoL based on the last 5 ranked games of a summoner with a specific champion.
-This project uses the RIOT API to get the data from these matches and calculate a Player Effiency Rating by a **Weighted average**:
+This project uses the RIOT API to get the data from these matches and calculate a Player Effiency Rating by a weighted average:

 ```javascript
 (((CreepEarly * 5) + (CreepMid * 3) + (CreepLate * 2) + (Gold * 3) + (nMatchesWon * 10) * LC) + (((Kills+Assists)/Deaths) * 9) * LC) + ((PentaKills * 9) * LC) + ((QuadraKills * 7) * LC) + ((TripleKills * 5) * LC) + ((DoubleKills * 3) * LC) + ((MaxKillingSpree * 8) * LC) + ((TotalDamageDealt * RC) * LC) + ((TotalDamageTaken * RC) * LC) + (WardsPlaced * RC) + (NeutralCreeps * RC) + (MasteryLevel * 5) )